CrossRef/event-data-event-bus/README.md

 ## Running the service

+Two services must be run.
+The main bus worker handles accepting and broadcasting data, and should be run with replication.
+The schedule worker should be run with replication of 1, and is responsible for creating daily archives.

 ### Starting and stopping

 The service responds gracefully to `SIGTERM` by stopping access (i.e. the HTTP server stops responding to all endpoints), and then delivering all outgoing messages, then exiting.
 On successful exit, a 0 exit code is returned.
 If there was an error, an exit code of 1 is returned (all errors will be recorded in the log).
 This behaviour enables a rolling update to a group of instances in a cluster.